-“We are a group of South Africans living in the United States deeply concerned about the needs of the elderly, physically and mentally challenged, mentally ill and Children in need, living in residential homes in Southern Africa.
+“We are a group of South Africans living in the United States deeply concerned about the needs of the elderly, physically and mentally challenged, mentally ill and Children in need, living in residential homes in South Africa.
 We are committed to the values of our heritage of taking care of our own.”

 In 2000 a volunteer group of South Africans from San Diego, initiated an international program called ChaiSouthAfrica.
-They have since raised millions of Rands from donors throughout the USA and Canada for Jewish Institutions in Southern Africa.
+They have since raised millions of Rands from donors throughout the USA and Canada for Jewish Institutions in South Africa.